learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 ### GridsearchCV

 In the last section we introduced some of the common hyperparameters for tuning a decision tree.
-In this lesson we look at how you can use GridsearchCV to perform an exhaustive search across multiple hyperparameters and multiple possible values to come up with a better performing model.
+In this lesson we look at how you can use GridSearchCV to perform an exhaustive search across multiple hyperparameters and multiple possible values to come up with a better performing model.

 ### Gradient Boosting and Weak Learners